 You can try to search for old friends on Facebook, contact your former high school, or college, or contact a mutual friend.
 But the best way to find an old high school or college friend is to use the platform classmates.
 They have the largest directory of high school and class lists online.

 Your retired friend could be the one living with you, your spouse.
 Instead of looking for friends outside, you can also look for a retired friend at home by deepening the relationship with your spouse.

 There are all sorts of ways to rekindle the love with your spouse.
 Schedule a weekly date night, create a bucket list together where you tick off a new item every month, or plan a romantic holiday together.
 Look for shared interests and sprinkle a little bit of adventure in the mix and have a lot of fun together.
 Then you don’t need to look for other friends.

 A community center or senior center is often a social hub for retirees.
 It’s a great place to meet other seniors and potentially make a retired friend.
 Often these centers have an activity program that you can sign up for or organize events that you can attend.
 You can find these centers in retirement communities, your church, or when you google “senior community center near me”.

 8) Become A Coach or Mentor

-When you want to feel part of society it’s a good idea to spend time with younger generations.
-It keeps you young at heart and updated about whats trending.
-And becoming a coach or a mentor is way to connect and socialize with people of younger age.
+When you want to feel part of society, it’s a good idea to spend time with younger generations.
+It keeps you young at heart and updated about what’s trending.
+And becoming a coach or a mentor is a way to connect and socialize with people of younger ages.

-You can consider becoming a sports coach of a local sports team, or your grand children’s sports team.
-You can become a mentor or advisor for colleagues within the same job field and share your knowledge and expertise while earn a few extra bucks.
+You can consider becoming a sports coach of a local sports team or your grandchildren’s sports team.
+You can become a mentor or advisor for colleagues within the same job field and share your knowledge and expertise while earning a few extra bucks.
 Or you can play a more active mentoring role within your community and help out younger generations with your wisdom and life experience.